Sanchezcoin-Community/sanchezcoin-core/src/scriptvm/docs/functions.md

 ### **add_verify_key(pkey) -> emit:**
 This function adds a public key to the `VerifyerWhiteList`.<br>
-If a key is already in the `VerifyerWhiteList`, the script is aborted with a false.
+If the key is already in the VerifyWhiteList, the script terminates with false.
 #### **Parameters:**
 - pkey = This is either a public key or an address
 #### **Functional Rules:**